cbz20/khtpp/docs/Input.md

 The interactive method of defining a tangle produces a number of files in the path previously specified.
 In the running example above, the folder \c examples/tests now contains

 - the file \c my-test-1.kht: This is a text file containing the input tangle data; more on this below.
-- the file \c my-test-1.html: it contains a summary of the input and the invariants; see \ref Output on how to interpret the latter.
+- the file \c my-test-1.html: It contains a summary of the input and the invariants; see \ref Output on how to interpret the latter.
 - the folder \c my-test-1; it contains several .svg-drawings of your tangle and various text files that contain the computed invariants.

 Let us have a closer look at the .kht-file.
 It should look something like this: